0xCaponte/0xCaponte.github.io/_posts/2022-12-04-ChatGPT-And-DALL-E.md

 layout: post
 title: "What image does ChatGPT have of itself?
 Ft: DALL-E"
 image: /resources/images/posts/ChatGPT-And-DALL-E/cover.png
-description: "I asked ChatGPT to write prompts describing itself, then passed those descriptions to DALL-E to see what it would look like.
-The results: solid self-esteem, classic AI-Robots, and a couple of cats."
+description: "I asked ChatGPT to write some descriptions of itself, and then passed those descriptions to DALL-E to see what visual representations would be generated.
+The results: a healthy amount of self-esteem, classic AI-Robots and a couple of cats."
 author: Carlos Aponte
 date: 2022-12-04 00:00:00
 tags: ["Experiment", "AI", "NLP", "What if?"]